TheTS/palmsplusr/README.md

 #> 16 mvpa       moderate + vigorous    TRUE
 ```

-There are four other field tables that can be customised by the user:
+There are four other field tables that can be customized by the user:

 -   `palmsplus_domains` is used to specify aggregation domains for `days`
 -   `trajectory_fields` is used to specify fields for `trajectories`